xray-network/cardano-web3-js/docs/docs/glossary.md

 ## Definitions

+### xprvKey
+A master extended private key used in Cardano wallets to derive child private keys and addresses.
+It is the root of a hierarchical deterministic (HD) wallet, allowing for the generation of multiple accounts and addresses while maintaining security.

+### vrfKey
+Already derived from xprvKey verification key of the account (address) used to sign transactions in Cardano.
+It is used to verify the authenticity of messages and transactions, ensuring that they originate from the owner of the corresponding private key.

+### xpubKey
+An extended public key derived from an xprvKey, which can generate multiple child public keys and addresses without revealing the private keys.
+It is used to receive funds and verify transactions.

 ### Wallet
 A software application or hardware device that stores private keys and interacts with blockchain networks to send, receive, and manage cryptocurrencies.